 In my view, the unique selling point of spreadsheet is providing a GUI for your data.
-This is not much of a selling point since a non-spreadsheet statistics programs like R can also have a GUI and better graphing and analytics besides, besides, and the spreadsheet GUI is obtrusive and limiting by comparison.
+This is not much of a selling point since a non-spreadsheet statistics programs like R can also have a GUI and better graphing and analytics besides, and the spreadsheet GUI is obtrusive and limiting by comparison.
 I say this as someone who finds the R language design icky.
 Spreadsheets are good at viewing data but awful at non-trivial things.

 But this GUI business does pays for itself when it comes to collaborative editing or analysis of your data.
 In the 21st century there are online collaborative spreadsheets.
 Sharing the workload is a good thing; hardly a data set worth having was collected by one person.
 (Although I do want a sneakernet version of these online apps)